-ATA Action applauds the legislature for seeking to expand access to telemedicine by permitting out-of-state physicians to provide health care services to established patients.
-This provision will allow patients to continue interacting with the providers who know their conditions best even if they are not located in the same physical location.
+ATA Action applauds the legislature for seeking to expand access to telemedicine by permitting out-of-state physicians to provide continuity of care services to established patients.
+This provision will allow patients to continue interacting with the providers who know their conditions best even if they are not located in the same state.

-However, our organization suggests expanding these waivers to all out-of-state providers, not just those who have preexisting relationships with patients now located in New Hampshire.
-ATA Action believes that patients should be able to receive virtual care from their preferred provider - regardless of that provider's physical location - so long as the providers are licensed and in good standing in their home state, are utilizing the appropriate technology to uphold the established standard of care, and can still be held accountable by the appropriate New Hampshire boards and state agencies should any issues arise from treatment of a New Hampshire patient.
-By granting practice privileges to out-of-state health care providers that maintain good standing in their own states, New Hampshire patients will have the opportunity to connect with qualified practitioners whenever and wherever their need for care arises.
-Policies which enable out-of-state providers to practice at the top of their license and deliver high-quality health care via telemedicine remove arbitrary geographical barriers that limit patients' access to the health care services they want, need, and deserve.
+However, our organization suggests expanding these flexibilities to all qualified out-of-state providers, not just those who have established relationships with patients now located in Virginia.
+ATA Action believes that patients should be able to receive virtual care from their preferred provider - regardless of that provider's physical location or the recency with which the patient have received care from that provider in person - so long as the providers are licensed and in good standing in their home state, are utilizing the appropriate technology to uphold the established standard of care, and can still be held accountable by the appropriate Virginia boards and state agencies should any issues arise from treatment of the Virginia patient.
+By granting practice privileges to out-of-state health care providers that maintain good standing in their own states, Virginia patients will have the opportunity to connect with qualified practitioners whenever and wherever their need for care arises.
+Policies which enable out-of-state providers to practice at the top of their license and deliver high-quality health care via telemedicine remove arbitrary geographical barriers and temporal restrictions that limit patients' access to the health care services they want, need, and deserve.

-Making these amendments to allow out-of-state providers to practice in New Hampshire would be in line with national public policy since the onset of the COVID-19 pandemic.
+Making these amendments to allow out-of-state providers to practice in Virginia would be in line with national public policy since the onset of the COVID-19 pandemic.
 Governors and legislatures across the country quickly responded to COVID-19 by providing licensure flexibilities that allowed out-of-state providers who were licensed and in good standing in their home states to practice without having to navigate the often-burdensome licensure requirements of other states.
-This public policy experiment was met with great success, as patients with nonemergent conditions were given the opportunity to receive timely care via telemedicine technologies not only for COVID-related illnesses but also for a myriad of other chronic and acute issues.
+This public policy experiment was met with great success, as patients with non-emergent conditions were given the opportunity to receive timely care via telemedicine technologies not only for COVID-related illnesses but also for a myriad of other chronic and acute issues.
 In response to these flexibilities, our member organizations leveraged their technology platforms and provider networks to increase the supply of health care professionals dramatically to meet surges in demand, ultimately serving millions of Americans who would otherwise never have received care.
-Notably, there was not an increase in patient complaints nor harm to patients from the implementation of this policy nationwide.
+Notably, there was not an increase in patient complaints nor reported harm to patients from the implementation of this policy nationwide.